Gerardin16/Python_Training_2020/workshop.md

 	2. The specific folder specified in a configuration file
 	3. Create other cross cutting components - Logging, Auditing, Configuration
-	4. As soon as new file arrives, need to identify the repeated word count
-  5. The told word count result should be mail to the recipients defined in the configuration
+	4. As soon as new file arrives, need to identify the repeated word count 5.The told word count result should be mail to the recipients defined in the configuration

  1. Class